datonic/datadex/README.md

 ### 💡 Principles

-- **Open**: Code and data are fully open.
-[Use open standards and share data in accesible formats](https://voltrondata.com/codex/a-new-frontier).
+- **Open**: Code and data are fully open source.
-- **Modular**: Each component can be replaced, extended, or removed.
+- **Modular and Interoperable**: Each component can be replaced, extended, or removed.
 Works well in many environments (your laptop, in a cluster, or from the browser), and with multiple tools (thanks to the Arrow ecosystem).
+[Use open standards and share data in accesible formats](https://voltrondata.com/codex/a-new-frontier).
 - **Permissionless**.
 Don't ask, fork it and improve the models, add a new source or update any script.
 No API limits, just plain files.
 - **Data as Code**.
 Declarative stateless transformations tracked in `git`.
 Version your data as code!
 Publish and share your reusable models for others to build on top.
-- **Modern**: Supports types, tests, materialized views, and more.
+- **Glue**: Be a bridge between tools and aproaches.
+E.g: Use software engineering good practices like types, tests, materialized views, and more.

 Datadex is not a new tool. **Datadex is a pattern showing an opinionated bridge between existing ones**.